anoobbacker/election-leaderboard/prediction/output1.md

 - **The margin of victory is predicted to be about 120,000 votes.**
 While turnout has decreased, IUML's firm grip and consistent performance suggest a strong probability of retaining this seat."
 # Palakkad
-content="To predict the election result for the Palakkad constituency in 2024, we analyze past election data, current candidate profiles, party strengths, and voter turnout trends.
+To predict the election result for the Palakkad constituency in 2024, we analyze past election data, current candidate profiles, party strengths, and voter turnout trends.
 ### Historical Data Analysis
 - **2009 Election**:
   - Elected Member: M. B. Rajesh (CPI(M))